About the American Rescue Plan

 Community Event and Activation Grant Program

-The Community Event and Activation Grant (CEAG) program will work to help Manchester recover from the negative effects of the COVID-19 pandemic by distributing grants for community events and projects.
+The Community Event and Activation Grant (CEAG) program aims to help Manchester recover from the negative effects of the COVID-19 pandemic by distributing grants for community events and projects.

 Applicants can apply for up to $10,000 per grant for community-based projects and events contributing to community health and safety, economic development, and tourism.
-(Examples include events: neighborhood block party or concert in the park or projects: public art installations, outdoor seating, bike racks, and more.)
-All applicants are required to provide a minimum 25% match for each project, which can include direct funding, in-kind donations, or volunteer hours.
+All applicants are required to provide a minimum 25% match for each project that can be made up of private funding, in-kind donations, and/or volunteer hours.